neon-beat/neon-beat-back/README.md

 - Do we want to manage public SSE deconnexion ?
 No
 - Do we want to modify a playlist when it is already imported in the backend ?
 No, we import again
+- Do we want to add a timeout when a player has buzzed (to resume the game) ?
+Add an int config property (default: Infinite)
+- Do we want to prevent the previous buzzer to buzz again ?
+Add a bool config property (default: re-buzz authorized)